ShorenaK/BlackJack-AWS/README.md

 - Python Flask Framework: Leveraged the Python Flask framework for efficient development.

 - AWS & Heroku Deployment: Successfully deployed the project on Heroku will be deployed on AWS soon, specifically on an Amazon Web Server (AWS) EC2 instance.
-Witnessing it live for the first time was truly fulfilling.

 ## Developer:
 - [Shorena K. Anzhilov](https://github.com/ShorenaK)